 JF: What is your “backstory”?
 Tell us a little more about your role at the Bank of England.

-- running the Real-Time Gross Settlement (RTGS) service which is the beating heart of payments in the UK, settling an average of £700bn each working day.
+• running the RTGS service, which is the beating heart of payments in the UK, settling an average of £700bn each working day.

 Almost all electronic payments in the UK will interact with RTGS in some shape or form, so ensuring it is resilient is paramount to the UK economy.

 A couple of highlights include establishing the Special Resolution Unit during the financial crisis, working on key resolutions including Northern Rock; and a number of years as the Chief Cashier.
 And the really exciting thing about being Chief Cashier is that one signs the banknotes, which during my tenure we moved from paper to polymer.

 JF: The Bank for International Settlement and the Bank of England have recently introduced the BIS Innovation Hub London Centre.
 Can you tell us more about this initiative?